Lion4567714/RaytheonUI/README.md

 ### Directories

 - [Flask](/flask) contains the backend component using Flask in Python.
+- [react-ts](/react-ts) contains the frontend component using React in TypeScript (please use this instead of the JavaScript version!).
-- [react-app](/react-app) contains the frontend component using React in JavaScript (and maybe TypeScript?).
+- (DEPRECATED) [react-app](/react-app) contains the frontend component using React in JavaScript.
 - [graphs-n-stuff](/graphs-n-stuff) has other Python scripts for generating plots using Pandas.

 ## Backend (Flask)